fastapi/fastapi/docs/advanced/sql-databases-peewee.md

 Peewee uses <a href="https://docs.python.org/3/library/threading.html#thread-local-data" class="external-link" target="_blank">`threading.local`</a> by default to store it's database "state" data (connection, transactions, etc).

-`threading.local` creates a value exclusive to the current thread, but an async framework would run all the "tasks" (e.g. requests) in the same thread, and possibly not in order.
+`threading.local` creates a value exclusive to the current thread, but an async framework would run all the code (e.g. for each request) in the same thread, and possibly not in order.

-On top of that, an async framework could run some sync code in a threadpool (using `asyncio.run_in_executor`), but belonging to the same "task" (e.g. to the same request).
+On top of that, an async framework could run some sync code in a threadpool (using `asyncio.run_in_executor`), but belonging to the same request.

-This means that, with Peewee's current implementation, multiple tasks could be using the same `threading.local` variable and end up sharing the same connection and data, and at the same time, if they execute sync IO-blocking code in a threadpool (as with normal `def` functions in FastAPI, in *path operations*  and dependencies), that code won't have access to the database state variables, even while it's part of the same "task" (request) and it should be able to get access to that.
+This means that, with Peewee's current implementation, multiple tasks could be using the same `threading.local` variable and end up sharing the same connection and data (that they shouldn't), and at the same time, if they execute sync I/O-blocking code in a threadpool (as with normal `def` functions in FastAPI, in *path operations*  and dependencies), that code won't have access to the database state variables, even while it's part of the same request and it should be able to get access to the same database state.

 ### Context variables